 Lynn University is a small school located in Boca Raton, Florida.
 The college offers an online media communications degree for students to gain a foundation in communication theory, production, and trends.
 Courses include persuasion and propaganda, communication law and ethics, and advertising and public relations.
 The degree requires 120 credits for graduation.

 Students at Lynn University have the opportunity to participate in an internship and work with industry experts, such as network producers, product managers, actors, and former reporters.
 The program ensures students gain strong interpersonal communication skills and key leadership qualities.

 Lynn University applicants are not required to submit SAT or ACT scores, but must submit a personal statement.
 Students can begin in spring, summer, or fall semesters.
 The school encourages applicants to transfer volunteer community service experiences, military service, and employer trainings into academic credit through the LearningCounts program.

-Lynn University is regionally accredited by the Southern Association of Colleges and Schools Commission.
+Lynn University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).